 What about side effects?

-Some people may feel dizzy or sick to their stomach when they take mood stabilizers.
+Mood stabilizers can have many side effects.
+For example, some people may feel dizzy or sick to their stomach when they take mood stabilizers.

 General information about side effects

 All medicines can cause side effects.
 Many people don't have side effects.
 And minor side effects sometimes go away after a while.